 Additionally, you will need an Ubuntu SSO account with associated SSH keys.
 This setup is required because, after Ubuntu Core has been installed, Ubuntu SSO is used to log in to your device.
 For help generating and importing SSH keys, see the Ubuntu community wiki.

 When Ubuntu Core is up and running, if you want to access your device remotely, you’ll need an SSH client for your operating system.
 Linux and macOS both have clients built-in, whereas Windows users could use Ubuntu on WSL.

 Choose a release

-Ubuntu Core releases track a corresponding Ubuntu LTS release, and there are currently three supported versions: Ubuntu Core 20 (UC20), Ubuntu Core 18 (UC18) and Ubuntu Core 16 (UC16).
+Ubuntu Core releases track a corresponding Ubuntu LTS release, and there are currently four supported versions: Ubuntu Core 22 (UC22), Ubuntu Core 20 (UC20), Ubuntu Core 18 (UC18) and Ubuntu Core 16 (UC16).

-Ubuntu Core is more than a repackaged version of Ubuntu; Ubuntu Core 20, for example, offers full-disk encryption (FDE), a new recovery mode and Raspberry Pi ARMv7 and ARMv8 support.
+Ubuntu Core is more than a repackaged version of Ubuntu; Ubuntu Core 20 and 22, for example, offer full-disk encryption (FDE), new recovery modes and Raspberry Pi ARMv7 and ARMv8 support.

-Below, we cover installing a reference image of the latest version of Ubuntu Core (UC20) on a Raspberry Pi.
+Below, we cover installing a reference image of the latest version of Ubuntu Core (UC22) on a Raspberry Pi.

-The typical installation procedure for UC20 is as follows:
+The typical installation procedure for UC22 is as follows:

 Download the preferred Ubuntu Core image for your device: